louissabri/me/set2/readme.md

 18:16 now that I am no longer distracted I am getting a lot more done lol.
 Amber was very helpful.

 Note to self: Ask ben about BVN & what to write in these lab books

+16:09 (week 3) I did not finish everything that I was meant to last week, I have a lot of work to catch up on now.

+17:00 Ok im not as far behind as i thought I was.
+Currently up to set 2 ex 3.
+Will finish this asap and move on to set 3 tonight.